Home >

 • Report the scale or percentage growth of the operations or services you were in charge of to exhibit your capacity to scale business functions.

-Action verbs for your manager in training resume
+Action verbs for your manager-in-training resume

 Action verbs (also known as power verbs) are great for describing your achievements and responsibilities.
 They highlight your skills and show you’re able to take responsibility.
 Use these gems to make your experience section shine!